-Concurrently with the closing of this offering and the Reorganization, we expect to enter into an Exchange Agreement with the direct partners of the Partnership that will entitle those partners (and certain permitted transferees thereof, including the beneficial owners of the Class B units) to exchange their Class B units together with an equal number of shares of Class B common stock, for shares of Class A common stock on a one-for-one basis or, at our election, for cash.
+Concurrently with the closing of this offering and the Reorganization, we expect to enter into an Exchange Agreement with the direct partners of the Partnership that will entitle those partners (and certain permitted transferees thereof) to exchange their Class B units, together with an equal number of shares of Class B common stock, for shares of Class A common stock on a one-for-one basis or, at our election, for cash.

 The Exchange Agreement will permit the Class B stockholders to exercise their exchange rights subject to certain timing and other conditions.
-In particular, exchanges by our senior management and certain other senior employees will be subject to timing and volume limitations: no exchanges will be permitted until after the first anniversary of the closing date of this offering, and then exchanges may not exceed one-third of their original holdings prior to the second anniversary of the closing and two-thirds of their original holdings prior to the third anniversary.
+In particular, exchanges by our senior management, certain other senior employees and certain other of the Partnership's unitholders will be subject to timing and volume limitations as follows: no exchanges will be permitted until the first anniversary of the closing date of this offering, and then exchanges may not exceed one-third of their original holdings prior to the second anniversary of the closing and two-thirds of their original holdings prior to the third anniversary.
+Under the Exchange Agreement, our board of directors may waive these limitations in its discretion.
 After the third anniversary of the closing date, these limitations expire.
 These limitations will not apply to exchanges by our other employees who own Class B units or holders who may sell freely under Rule 144, subject to compliance with lock-up agreements entered into in connection with this offering and blackout periods imposed by us.

-In addition, the Exchange Agreement is expected to provide that an owner will not have the right to exchange Class B units if we determine that such exchange would be prohibited by law or regulation or would violate other agreements with the Partnership to which the owner is subject.
+In addition, the Exchange Agreement will provide that an owner will not have the right to exchange Class B units if we determine that such exchange would be prohibited by law or regulation or would violate other agreements with the Company, the Partnership or any of their subsidiaries to which the Partnership unitholder is subject.
 We intend to impose additional restrictions on exchanges that we determine to be necessary or advisable so that the Partnership is not treated as a "publicly traded partnership" for U.S. federal income tax purposes.